 The Green Committee supports Westwood through efforts that work to standardize practices in all offices, which include efforts to reduce waste and pollution, increase energy efficiency and recycle.
 The committee also supports Westwood through education efforts that keep employees informed on issues related to environmental and sustainable protocols.

 The committee also supports Westwood’s efforts to measure and offset greenhouse gas emissions.
 As part of our work to be responsible citizens of the world, Westwood commits to offsetting our carbon emissions generated through air travel.

 Westwood began purchasing carbon credits to offset our annual carbon footprint generated by air travel in 2021.
 In 2022, Westwood’s carbon credits supported the “Seeing the Forest through the Trees” program.

 One of our eco-friendly initiatives for the Green Committee is to securely shred and recycle.
-In 2017, we shred or recycled nearly 15,000 pounds of paper with Iron Mountain, resulting in the following benefits*:
+In 2021, we shred or recycled nearly 2.66 US short tons of paper with Iron Mountain, resulting in the following benefits: